 Copy of Blood Vein River Canoe

-A mythological being which figures greatly in the history of the Anishinaabeg is Mishipeshu or Mishibijiw (in Ojibwe), which translates to ‘The Great Lynx,’ but also referred to as the Underwater Panther.
+A mythological being which figures prominently in the history of the Anishinaabeg is Mishipeshu or Mishibijiw (in Ojibwe), which translates to ‘The Great Lynx,’ but also referred to as the Underwater Panther.

 This creature appears in stories among the Ojibwe and other Algonquin peoples surrounding the Great Lakes.
 A well-known pictograph image of Mishipeshu is located in Agawa pictograph site in Lake Superior Provincial Park, Ontario (see inset).